anirag/Social-Media-Prediction-Challenge---2nd-Place-solution/README.md

 ### Prerequisites

 Install the python packages in reuirements.txt file.
 Add "test_questions.json" and "train.json" to the data folder then make apporpriate changes to "config.py" and then running `bash run_all.sh` will save the submission file in the results folder

+### Note

+Final Model consists of four sets of features: hand-crafted, tfidf-word vector of tweet text, tfidf-char vector of tweet-text and topic modelling features.

+hand_crafted (selected_features2)+ tfidf-word + topic features should produce a result of ~3.268
+hand_crafted (selected_features2)+ tfidf-word + tfidf-char + topic features should produce a result of ~3.266
+hand_crafted (selected_features1) + topic features should produce a result of ~3.272

+To modify what features to include, use config.py